Testing for Association in Multi-View Network Data: Simulation results

-The $P^2$LRT and the $G$-test both control the Type I error rate.
+All tests control the Type I error rate.
 Power tends to increase as the dependence between views ($\Delta$) increases.
 Power also tends to increase as the strength of the communities ($r$) increases and the variance of the clusters ($\sigma$) decreases.
-As in Sections \ref{sec:networks-power} and \ref{sec:networks-dc-sim}, the $P^2$LRT uniformly yields higher power than the $G$-test.
+The $P^2$LRTs uniformly yield higher power than the $G$-tests and the BESTests.